BDC GOOGLE SHEETS

 - Dividend income + 10% capital gains within 12 months.

 - This is for investors that do not currently have a meaningful position in a certain BDC and would like to “dip their toe in” with a starter position and then continue to buy more on the dips.
-I suggest buying a small amount of shares closer to its short-term target price.
+We suggest buying a small number of shares closer to its target price and then purchasing more at lower prices if/when available.

-- This is for investors that already have full positions and would likely only add at opportunistic prices of around 10% below target prices potentially during general market volatility and pullbacks.
+- This is for investors that already have larger positions and would likely only add at opportunistic prices near the suggested ‘Low’ limit order prices, potentially during market volatility/pullbacks.
 Active traders might choose to sell these shares for capital gains at a later date to re-balance the portfolio.

 Relative Strength Index (RSI):